maxkueng/PSR-B1919-21/README.md

  - `out/stl` contains separate STL for each part in case you want to arrange them yourself in the slicer.

+*Note that the numbering of the pulses is reversed!
+The part numbering is just for easier scripting and assembly.*

 ## Customization

 Open the `generate.js` file in a code editor and mofify the values in the